bestia-dev/mem6_game/README.md

 a drinking game to lose memory

-**Learning Rust Wasm/WebAssembly, Virtual Dom Dodrio, WebSocket communication and PWA (Progressive Web Apps) - part six**
+**Learning Rust Wasm/WebAssembly, Virtual Dom Dodrio, WebSocket communication, PWA (Progressive Web Apps) and WebRtc DataChannel - part six**
 *Things are changing fast.
-This is the situation on 2020-04-11.*
+This is the situation on 2020-04-22.*

 ## Documentation

 Documentation generated from source code:
 <https://lucianobestia.github.io/mem6_game/mem6/index.html>

+## CodeTour

+For better understanding of the code I use the VSCode extension CodeTour.
+The Tours are a sequence of steps with a description and jump to a line in the code.
+That way is very natural and easy to understand the main parts how the code flows.

+## Workspace

 The workspace mem6_game is made of projects:

-1. Wasm/WebAssembly (for browsers) frontend - mem6
+1. mem6 - Wasm/WebAssembly (for browsers) frontend
-2. web server Warp backend - mem6_server
+2. mem6_server - web server Warp backend
-3. common structures - mem6_common
+3. mem6_common - common structures
 4. webfolder - contains files copied to the web folder

 Every project has its own readme.md.